ToshioCP/Gtk4-tutorial/gfm/sec20.md

 Then, it isn't necessary to change the name of the tab because no tab exists.
 - 13-15: If `file` is GFile, then it gets the filename and unrefs `file`.
 - 16-17: Otherwise, `file` is probably NULL and it assigns "Untitled" related name to `filename`
-- 18-19: Generates GtkLabel with `filename` and sets the tab of the page with the GtkLabel.
+- 18-19: Creates GtkLabel with `filename` and sets the tab of the page with the GtkLabel.
-- 22-40: `modified_changed_cb` handler.
+- 22-41: `modified_changed_cb` handler.
 - 31-32: If `tv` isn't a descendant of `nb`, then nothing needs to be done.
 - 33-35: If the content is modified, then it gets the text of the tab and adds asterisk at the beginning of the text.
-- 36-37: Sets the tab with the asterisk prepended text.
+- 36-38: Sets the tab with the asterisk prepended text.
-- 38-39: Otherwise the modified bit is off.
+- 39-40: Otherwise the modified bit is off.
 It is because content is saved.
 It calls `file_changed_cb` and resets the filename, that means it leaves out the asterisk.